Lopinavir/ritonavir (By mouth)

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

-- Oral liquid: Store in the refrigerator or at room temperature.
+- Capsule and oral liquid: Store in the refrigerator or at room temperature, away from heat or direct light .
 If you store the medicine at room temperature, it expires after 2 months.

 - Tablet: Store at room temperature.
 Keep away from heat, moisture, and direct light.